fauna/java-sample-app/README.md

 ## Setup

-1. In your terminal, clone the repo and navigate to the `js-sample-app` directory.
+1. In your terminal, clone the repo and navigate to the `java-sample-app` directory.
 For example:

     ```sh